Contents

 Skills:

-1. Identify, select, and demonstrate use of basic brick paving tools to facilitate efficient and accurate installation of brick paving projects.
+- Identify, select, and demonstrate use of basic brick and concrete paver tools to facilitate efficient and accurate installation of paving projects.

-4. Demonstrate the layout of brick bonds and positions, e.g., Stretcher or Running, Common or American, English, Flemish, and Stack Bond, to ensure structural integrity and meet industry standards.
+- Demonstrate the layout of brick and block bonds and positions, e.g., Stretcher or Running, Common or American, English, Flemish, and Stack Bond, to ensure structural integrity and meet industry standards.

 Masonry Finishing and Restoration